cmwylie19/grpc-vs-rest/index.md

 ## gRPC vs Rest

-You can view the site live [live](https://freshlist.us) to view the code running in production.
+You can view the site [live](https://freshlist.us) to view the code running in production.

 At this moment, the project is very young, and not finished.
 The production site will be changing rapidly as development ensues.